-The Faculty of Marine Sciences (FMSC) is an interdisciplinary unit.
-As such, it draws faculty and student participation from a number of many other academic units of the university units.
-The faculty's mission is to provide academic leadership in marine sciences; its goals are to:
+The school of Basic and Marine Sciences is an interdisciplinary unit.
+As such, it draws school and student participation from a number of many other academic units of the university units.
+The school mission is to provide academic leadership in basic and marine sciences; its goals are to:

 • Provide an excellent education and an interdisciplinary curriculum, emphasizing theoretical concepts of how ocean processes function, critical research thinking, independent research and hands-on technical and field training at both the undergraduate and graduate levels.